Umuzi-org/tech-department/content/projects/kotlin/project-7/interacting-with-recyclerview-items/_index.md

 - Step 2: Inspect the code for the sleep details screen

 In this project, you implement a click handler that navigates to a fragment that shows details about the clicked sleep night.
-Your starter code already contains the fragment and navigation graph for this SleepDetailFragment, because it's quite a bit of code, and fragments and navigation are not part of this codelab.
+Your starter code already contains the fragment and navigation graph for this SleepDetailFragment, because it's quite a bit of code, and fragments and navigation are not part of this project.
 Familiarize yourself with the following code:

 - In your app, find the sleepdetail package.
 This package contains the fragment, view model, and view model factory for a fragment that displays details for one night of sleep.